boryskerekesha/creative_bakery/README.md

 ***

 A simple one-page website with a responsive design and a minimal used set of web technologies.
-Simple form validation and minimal dynamics of UI elements.
+Minimal dynamics of UI elements.